mediacloud/newsscribe-ansible/README.md

 ## Development advice

+These scripts make changes to servers that are a critical resource.
+If you're not even a little nervous about making changes, you're almost certainly hazardous.

-1. If you're installing/configuring something new, create a new .yml file in the tasks directory and add it to all.yml
+1. If you're installing/configuring something new, create a new .yml file in the tasks directory and add it to all.yml.
+   You can test the task locally by (temporarily!) adding an include_task to the end of es-test-vars.yml and running ./es-test-vars.yml
 2. Test often, checkpoint by commiting your changes, or saving files.
 YAML is a hostile programming environment, and it's easy to break stuff.
 3. Use ansible `- debug: var=XXX` directives
    to check variable contents when debugging.
-4. ansible is a pain, and "debug" (see above) is your friend, but in this case, your ansible files are being run by ansible playbooks being run by molecule, so you're in the deep end (a black box inside a black box).
+4. ansible is always an opaque black box, but in this case, your ansible files are being run by ansible playbooks being run by molecule, so you're in a double black box!
 5. Keep it simple, avoid changes, don't be a hero.
 6. ALWAYS run "make test" (runs "molecule test") before opening a pull request, or pushing to